 - The Wharton School

-The Annenberg School does not have a board of advisors, relying instead on an informal board to advise on the affairs of the school.
-In 2001, the School of Medicine Board of Advisors was folded into Penn Medicine.
+The Annenberg School does not have a Board of Advisors, relying instead on an informal Board to advise on the affairs of the School.
+In 2001, the School of Medicine Board of Advisors was folded into Penn Medicine and is known as the Penn Medicine Board.

-In addition to the aforementioned schools, the Office of the University Secretary works with the following resource center boards:
+In addition to the aforementioned, the Office of the University Secretary works with the following resource Center Boards:

 - Penn Live Arts